-Here are the best Oculus Quest 2 controller alternatives to up your game!

-Best Oculus Quest 2 Controller Alternatives Android Central 2021
+Best Oculus Quest 2 Controller Alternatives 2022

 The Oculus Quest 2 ships with some pretty amazing controllers, known simply as Oculus Touch.
 While these controllers work perfectly for many VR games — especially ones where you're moving around — some games just make more sense with a traditional gamepad or something more specialized like a HOTAS flight stick.
+You can even use a mouse and keyboard with Quest 2, if you want!
 Several early PC VR games will work best when using third party controllers for Oculus Quest 2, while some of the best PC VR games, like Star Wars: Squadrons, are ideally made with a HOTAS in mind.
 Looking to branch out for your next gaming experience?
 These are the best Oculus Quest 2 controller alternatives for every situation.

 Best Overall: Xbox Core Controller